 Donald Trump Could Expand World Cup Travel Ban to 11 Additional Countries

-U.S. President Donald Trump could reportedly be set to add a further 11 nations to the already lengthy list of countries under a US travel ban ahead of the 2026 World Cup.
+U.S. President Donald Trump is reportedly preparing to add another 11 nations to the already extensive list of countries facing a U.S. travel ban ahead of the 2026 World Cup.

-The 2026 World Cup, set to be co-hosted by North American nations the United States, Mexico and Canada, is fast approaching with the group stage draw having taken place at the Kennedy Centre in Washington D.C. on December 5.
+The tournament - set to be co-hosted by the United States, Mexico and Canada - is drawing near, with the group-stage draw held on December 5 at the Kennedy Centre in Washington, D.C.

-Several notable names were present at the ceremony, including Robbie Williams, Kevin Hart, Heidi Klum, Nicole Scherzinger, Shaquille O'Neal, Tom Brady, Wayne Gretzky and the Village People, as well as Trump, who received the inaugural FIFA peace prize presented by Gianni Infantino.
+The ceremony featured a host of well-known figures, including Robbie Williams, Kevin Hart, Heidi Klum, Nicole Scherzinger, Shaquille O'Neal, Tom Brady, Wayne Gretzky and the Village People.

-According to FIFA, the 79-year-old was recognised for his “tireless efforts to promote peace”, having played a “pivotal role in establishing a ceasefire and promoting peace between Israel and Palestine” while also seeking an end to other conflicts around the world.
+FIFA said the 79-year-old was honoured for his “tireless efforts to promote peace,” highlighting what they described as a “pivotal role in establishing a ceasefire and promoting peace between Israel and Palestine,” as well as his efforts to end other conflicts around the globe.

 Read also